vega/vega-webgpu/README.md

 - Gradiants do not work.
 May do that via hybrid version or shaders.
 - Symbols only support circles yet.
 - Lines dont support dashes nor joins (miter join, bevel join, ...)
+- Rects do not support rounded edges yet.